Cyclenerd/notify-me/README.md

 # Notify me

-A collection of Perl scripts to notify you via MS Teams, sipgate SMS, Pushover, etc...
+A collection of Perl scripts to notify you via Mailgun, MS Teams, sipgate SMS, Pushover, etc...

 Also available as [Docker image](https://hub.docker.com/r/cyclenerd/notify-me).